LizzyonGit/rates_r_us/README.md

 ### User stories

-See [project board](https://github.com/users/LizzyonGit/projects/5/views/1) for the agile methodology followed and end result during this project.
+See [project board](https://github.com/users/LizzyonGit/projects/5/views/1) for the agile methodology followed during this project and end result.

 #### As a site admin, I can: